bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

-  The ultimate goal is for Bitcoin Core to generally select the set of inputs that will minimize the percentage of UTXO value that is spent on fees over the long term, while also not creating unnecessarily large transactions when feerates are high.
+  The ultimate goal is for Bitcoin Core to generally select the set of inputs that will minimize the percentage of UTXO value that is spent on fees over the long term, while also not creating unnecessarily large transactions when feerates are high. {% assign timestamp="1:14:36" %}

 ## Releases and release candidates